 I studied Criminology as a mature student, for which I holds a BSc degree and work with an interest in preventing offending and re-offending, particularly associated with crimes linked to drug and alcohol abuse.

-I’m President of Romsey St John Ambulance, Ambassador for UK Shaolin Centre, Advocate for Trinity Winchester, Trustee with The Hampshire Gardens Trust and the newly formed DayHab Project in Winchester.
+I am also currently President of Romsey St John Ambulance, Ambassador for UK Shaolin Centre and an Advocate for Trinity Winchester.

 I am the Treasurer for the Hampton Trust.
 I qualified as a Chartered Accountant who has been involved in finance for over 25 Years at JP Morgan Chase, HSBC and Zurich Insurance.
 In the last few years I held senior financial positions in local organisations with a greater social impact, including a group of schools, a Southampton charity supporting homeless people and currently at the National Oceanography Centre in Southampton.

 I bring a commercial experience in finance at board and senior management, especially in the areas of business management, cash flow and grant submissions.
 I have been involved with Hampton Trust since 2014.